Founded in 1986, the Vivo Symphony

 players are either in high school or already full-time music students, for whom

 Vivo offers an opportunity to acquire the skills, knowledge and orchestral

-The orchestra meets for concentrated periods before concerts, each player being sent the music to practise about one month beforehand.
-During the pre-concert sessions the players attend both tutti rehearsals and sectionals led by front-line professional Finnish musicians.
+The orchestra meets for rehearsal periods before concerts.
+Each player receives the sheet music for practice about one month beforehand.
+During the rehearsal periods, the players attend both tutti rehearsals and sectionals led by front-line professional Finnish musicians.

-The Vivo Symphony Orchestra has been on tour to Hungary, Georgia, Canada, the United States, Russia, Sweden, Norway and Denmark and twice to Germany.
+The Vivo Symphony Orchestra’s tours abroad have taken the players to Hungary, Georgia, Canada, the United States, Russia, Sweden, Norway and Denmark and twice to Germany.